jimhigson/oboe.js/writing/main/2_Introduction.md

 Criteria for success
 --------------------

-Whilst the primary area of concern for this dissertation is to improve the throughput and reactivity of systems created using REST, the approach chosen may also be considered against a secondary problem often experienced in REST systems: that of tight coupling between systems and the difficulty this brings in adding new semantics to existing message formats.
-I find that in many cases these problems exist solely as inflexible REST client software which is unprepared to accept slight or moderate variations on previously agreed formats.
-Whilst loose coupling isn't the primary concern of this dissertation, I have found it to be a significant problem area and any benefit my new approach can bring to this problem should be counted towards the success of the project.

 In evaluating this project, we may say it has been a success if non-trivial improvements in speed can be made without a corresponding increase in the difficulty of programming the client.
-This improvement may be in terms of a measure of the absolute time required to complete a representative task or in a user's perception of the speed in completing the task.
-Because applications in the target domain are much more io-bound than CPU-bound, optimisation in terms of the running time of a program on the CPU will be de-emphasised unless especially egregious.
+This improvement may be in terms of the absolute total time required to complete a representative task or in a user's perception of the speed in completing the task.
+Because applications in the target domain are much more io-bound than CPU-bound, optimisation in terms of the execution time of a algorithms will be de-emphasised unless especially egregious.
+The measuring of speed will include a consideration of performance degradation due to connections which are terminated early.
-Because the improvements I am seeking are due to a more efficient use of io rather than a more optimal algorithmic expression, no distinction is made between doing something earlier and doing it faster.
-Indeed, for the sake of this dissertation, earlier *is* faster.

-Because REST is often communicated over unreliable connections, my client should also allow the use of partially delivered messages without requiring programming which treats this as a special case.

-Finally, I shall be looking at common ways in which the semantics of a message may be added to as a system is developed and examining the degree to which it is easier to program in a way which handles these unanticipated changes under my client as compared to the current common practice.
+Additionally, I shall be looking at common ways in which the semantics of a message are expanded as a system's design emerges and commenting on the value of loose coupling in avoiding disruption given unanticipated format changes.

 [^1]: B. L. Whorf (1956): Language, Thought and Reality (ed.
 J. B.
     Carroll).
 Cambridge, MA: MIT Press